 We also ordered some appetizers from the terrific small plates menu.
 The lettuce-wrapped fried tofu with peanut dressing managed to be crunchy, spicy, sweet and savory all at once, and the cilantro and lime hummus with grilled pita was delicious without being filling.

 When it came time to pay the bill, we signed it to our room in THEhotel.
-Our server thanked us, took the folio away, and we relaxed to finished our wines (both of which were lovely).
+Our server thanked us, took the folio away, and we relaxed to finish our wines (both of which were lovely).
 But he returned with a furrowed brow and a slightly accusatory tone to inform me that I must have “missed a digit or gotten the room number wrong.”
 No, I responded, I did not.
 That is most definitely our room number.
 Feel free to call the front desk and confirm.

 After a few more back-and-forths he sorted out whatever the issue was, and we took our leave.
 But not before asking to speak with Rebecca, the restaurant’s manager on duty, and venting our concerns.
 To her credit she listened, and apologized (the room number problem was an issue with their computers, as it turned out), and invited us to return the next evening for a complimentary drink.